-Did you know that play is a developmental milestone?
-There are several different stages of play that apply to different age ranges, and there are many ways to help facilitate play for children!
-On this blog entry I am going to help you understand the different play types and share innovative tips + products that help enrich play.
+Do you know that play is a developmental milestone?
+There are several different stages of play that apply to different age ranges, and there are many ways to help facilitate play for children.
+Here are some guidelines to help you understand the different play types plus some product + tips to enrich play!

 Solitary Play (playing alone): 0-2 years of age